truewebber/swift-protoreflect/ARCHITECTURE.md

 ## 1. Introduction

 SwiftProtoReflect is a Swift library providing dynamic reflection capabilities for Protocol Buffers.
-This document outlines the architectural decisions, project structure, and implementation approach that will guide development.
+This document outlines the architectural decisions, project structure, and implementation approach that guides development.

 ## 2. High-Level Architecture